David-Lor/RDR2-SimpleGangWar/README.md

   (Optional; if not set, peds on the team will use their in-game default weapons, and no other weapons are given)
 - `Health`: health for peds on the team (Optional; if not set or zero, health for peds will not be changed)
 - `Accuracy`: accuracy for peds on the team (Optional; if not set, accuracy for peds will not be changed)
 - `CombatMovement`: how the peds will move through the battlefield.
-This can be used to make one team defend its spawnpoint, while the other team tries to attack it.
+This can be used to make one team defend its spawnpoint, while the other team tries to attack it - although it may not have a great effect.
 One of following:
     - `none`: do not change CombatMovement of team peds (default setting)
     - `stationary`: not move at all
     - `defensive`: stay near the spawnpoint and take cover
     - `offensive`: focus on attacking the enemy team
     - `suicidal`: more aggresive attack
 - `MaxPeds`: maximum alive peds on the team (Pseudo-Optional; if not set, the MaxPedsPerTeam setting will be used)

 ### SETTINGS